×

 What do people appreciate most about the culture in India?

 "Shopping at the smaller shops is fun.
 Mostly prices are marked and we often go with friends who also make sure we don't get unduly ripped off.
 We food shop at a variety of places.
 If we are hungry for some home-style food then high priced supermarkets that cater for expats have to be used.
 Mostly, we use the smaller supermarkets that locals use (often with helpful tips from neighbors who tell us what time fresh veg is delivered so we can time our visits.
 We also often buy from markets and street vendors.
 Naturally, we wash the produce thoroughly.
 We always buy flowers from street stalls.
 We find that quality and life of the flowers is invariably better than from the supermarket back home.
 The people are mostly very friendly and also openly curious.
-That's different to westerners but also enjoyable," said one expat who made the move to Pune.
+That's different to westerners but also enjoyable," remarked one member in Pune.

 What do people find most challenging about the culture in India?

-"how cheap it is, lack of respect for others, extreme inefficiencies, lack of cleanliness," said one person in Mumbai.
+"how cheap it is, lack of respect for others, extreme inefficiencies, lack of cleanliness," remarked one member in Mumbai.

 What residency documents or visas did I need if I will be in India for a while?